4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 ---
 ## Formato imagen

-Picture formats control how pictures appear when displayed or printed.
+Los formatos Imagen controlan la apariencia de las imágenes cuando se muestran o se imprimen.
 For data entry, the user always enters pictures by pasting them from the Clipboard or by drag and drop, regardless of the display format.

 The truncation and scaling options do not affect the picture itself.
 El contenido de un campo Imagen siempre se guarda.
 Only the display on the particular form is affected by the picture display format.